Yordan Alvarez Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.
+- The Mariners pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- The Mariners have the second-ranked team ERA among all league pitching staffs (3.72).
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.71).

-- Mariners pitchers combine to allow the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- Mariners pitchers combine to surrender the sixth-fewest home runs in baseball (134 total, 1.1 per game).

-- The righty last appeared on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The right-hander last pitched on Wednesday against the Kansas City Royals, when he went five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.